 The NCAP team are aerial photograph specialists who curate and develop one of the world's largest and most significant collections of aerial photography.
 Please use the Contact Us page if you would like to get in touch.

 Kevin qualified as an imagery analyst at the UK armed forces Joint School of Photographic Interpretation.
-He undertakes imagery interpretation work, manages customer services and leads the development of content for the NCAP website.
+He undertakes imagery interpretation work and leads the development of content for the NCAP website.

 Alan is a technical photographer with 25 years work experience in the public and private sectors and is responsible for the long-term programmes of digitisation at NCAP, that make our historical aerial photography accessible.
 Skilled in film processing techniques, fine art copying and the operation of rostrum cameras, Alan is the winner of a Kodak Gold Award.
 An expert in digital imaging techniques and image enhancement - to exhibition and publication standard - his work features in the award-winning Above Scotland and Above Scotland Cities publications that showcase NCAP aerial photography.

 Alan was central to the design and engineering of bespoke rostrum camera systems used for the NCAP surrogate digitisation programme, which makes imagery accessible on the NCAP website.
 He is responsible for managing programmes of ultra-high resolution digitisation using NCAP's suite of photogrammetric scanners.
 Alan has a lifelong interest in the history of flight and aviation photography.